Grease Trap Maintenance Sacramento Restaurants | Essential Guide

 Record-Keeping That Passes Inspections

 Keep a simple binder or shared drive with the following information: service dates, volumes removed, hauler, disposal site, and photos.
 Regulators care that you do the work and can prove it.
-Sacramento Grease provides digital copies after each visit.
+Sacramento Grease provides digital copies after each visit and can maintain your grease trap maintenance log for easy audits.

 Restaurant Grease Trap Cleaning: Step-By-Step